-The hearing aid compatible system means that your hearing-impaired employees can use the phone with ease.
-The system doesn’t come with some of the most high-tech features, like a digital receptionist, but if you want a comprehensive option without getting too fancy, it’s here.
-You can get this system starting at $139.99.
+The system is also hearing aid compatible, so your hearing-impaired employees can use the phone with ease.
+The system doesn’t come with some of the high-tech features available, like a digital receptionist, but if you want a comprehensive option without getting too fancy, this is a great choice.

-You can also connect the phone to your PC and make calls through Microsoft Outlook.
-The system connects with up to four smartphones, so you have mobile capability to transfer calls beyond the four handsets it comes with.
+We also like the phone’s ability to connect with computers and make calls through Microsoft Outlook.
+You can sync it with up to four smartphones, giving you the option to transfer calls beyond the included headsets.

-This system is ideal for work from home parents.
+This multi-line phone system is also ideal for parents working from home.
 It even comes with a baby monitor, so you can focus on your work and know your child is safe in another room.
-Voice paging also lets you send announcements to all handsets.

 - Two lines